Last updated 11 August, 2022.

 What happens next?

 Here are my first two cents on the topic, but as I mentioned earlier, there’s more where this came from.

 Next, I will set out to write more about brand and why I think it’s one of the most crucial building blocks of any functioning growth marketing engine in B2B SaaS.

 In the meantime, you can check out our growth marketing services.
 We’d love to hear from you! 😍

-And in case you want to hear more about this topic, make sure to sign up to our webinar where we will discuss the importance of brand for B2B SaaS growth.
+And in case you want to hear more about this topic, check out our webinar where we discussed the importance of brand for B2B SaaS growth.👇